The destruction of natural environments around the world is contributing to global temperature rise and the loss of biodiversity.

 The U.S. and other countries need to step up to ensure the future of our planet for generations to come.
 We need to protect and restore natural environments that keep carbon dioxide out of the atmosphere, keep wildlife thriving, and safeguard human health.

-Intact forests are extensive swaths of primary forest that are free of significant damage from humans.
+Intact forests are extensive swaths of primary forest that are free of significant damage.
 They are vital to our planet.

 By sponging up some of the carbon dioxide we spew into atmosphere, forests help keep Earth’s climate at least 0.5° C cooler than it would otherwise be.